Siem Reap and Angkor Wat

 Reasons For Visiting Siem Reap and Angkor Wat

-The ancient temples of Angkor Wat came up repeatedly as we researched the region.
+The ancient temples of Angkor Wat kept coming up as we researched the region.
 Our guidebook, websites, and fellow travelers classified it as a must-see.
-My expectations are usually quite low when so many people flock to a specific site but I must admit the whole experience was awe-inspiring.
+My expectations are usually quite low when so many people flock to a specific site, but I must admit the whole experience was awe-inspiring.

 Phnom Penh to Siem Reap